Table of Contents

 Performance

 Most focal reducers will work fine for visual SCT work.
-However, where the cheaper ones start to fail is in astrophotography, using large total integration times.
+However, where the cheaper ones start to fail is in astrophotography, particularly with large total integration times.
 Reducers without multiple optical elements will introduce tons of undesired gradients into the final stack, and they rarely correct coma either.
-This performance review will be in the context of these issues, particularly concerning the low gradient results, since it absolutely performs the desired focal reduction and coma correction.
+This performance review will be in the context of these issues, particularly concerning the low gradient results and the coma correction, since it absolutely performs the desired focal reduction as it’s designed to do.

 Coma Correction

-When used at the correct back focus distance the coma correction (which is heavily present on my SCT) is essentially flawless, which I’ve seen on my 8se.
+When used at the correct back focus distance the improvement in coma (which is heavily present on my SCT) is essentially perfect, which I’ve seen on my 8se.
 Here are some single subframes using this reducer.
-They are almost completely free of processing or calibration (flats, bias, etc.), aside from a quick hit of ABE in PixInsight and background neutralization.
+They are almost completely free of processing or calibration (no flats, bias, etc.), aside from a quick hit of ABE in PixInsight and background neutralization.
 Click to see full resolution (half of the original, raw dimensions).

-Here is the elephant trunk nebula without any focal reducer, to show the coma of the 8se (outer stars are stretched):
+Here is the elephant trunk nebula without any focal reducer, to show the coma (noticeable on the outer stars) of the 8se:

-Overall the coma correction is very solid, which is not particularly easy to do on an SCT of this nature while also decreasing the focal length.
+Overall the coma correction is very solid, which is not particularly easy to do on an SCT of this nature while also not introducing other artifacts.

 Gradients